Hello! My name is Greg Seaman, and I’m the founder of Eartheasy. Here's a little information about my background and how Eartheasy came into being.

 When our children came of high school age, they needed to move off-island, since our two-room schoolhouse only went to grade 8.
 My wife was the house parent "off-island" during those years, and worked as a teacher’s aide for children with special needs, while I split my time maintaining our homestead and joining my wife in town.

 There was one great benefit to being in town – the internet!
 With access to electricity and an internet connection, I was able to learn web design and create the Eartheasy website in the spring of 2000.The goal was simple: to encourage, inspire and inform people about the benefits of a simpler, less material lifestyle, and the importance of protecting our natural environment as the source of our well-being.
 I wanted to see a website where a wide range of information about sustainable living could be found in one location, and enough content for each topic so you didn't need to click from link to link trying to piece together information.

 Most of the pages on Eartheasy come from first-hand experience.
-The gardening pages, composting, home-efficiency pages, food preservation, non-toxic home care, alternate energy, natural pest control, and family play activities come from 38 years of past living experience.
+The gardening pages, composting, home-efficiency pages, food preservation, non-toxic home care, alternate energy, natural pest control, and family play activities come from over 40 years of past living experience.
 Others come from many hours in the library, on the web, interviewing experts in various fields, and from many site visitors who've contributed a wealth of information.
 The drawings on the site are my own, and many of the pictures come from our family album.

 It's not my intention to suggest we all live a rural lifestyle.
 Much of what we've learned can benefit people in any setting - urban, suburban or rural.
 If Eartheasy gets you thinking about what constitutes true wealth in your life, and the implications our lifestyle and consumer choices have on the environment, then this web project will prove worthwhile.